fotor-2025042422352

 "In the end we had a great weekend in Austria and it felt good to be back on the podium.
 I felt comfortable with the car all weekend and we had great pace from the start.
 The car really worked for me on Sunday and I was so pleased to come through the field in the way I did.
 I didn’t feel one hundred percent the whole time and my Team really helped me through it, from set-up to strategy we really nailed it.
 I feel confident going into Silverstone now and it’s all about repeating the process together.
 I have taken time to rest to make sure I am ready physically because I want to keep this form going now until the summer break".

-At Ferrari, Frédéric Vasseur, Team Principal, is positive about the progress the car showed in Austria, and hopes that the direction taken will also be the right one for the weekend in Great Britain:
+At Scuderia Ferrari, Frédéric Vasseur, Team Principal, is positive about the progress the car showed in Austria, and hopes that the direction taken will also be the right one for the weekend in Great Britain:

 "The past two races have clearly demonstrated that we have made progress with the SF-23 and our drivers have been able to drive attacking races, thanks to improved tyre management and a more consistent long run pace.
 However, we are not yet in a position to challenge the current championship leaders, which is why we continue to work hard.
 Ferrari has very strong links to this track, which is one of the historic venues on the Formula 1 calendar.
 Its high speed corners are a stiff test of a car’s abilities and we are very much looking forward to seeing how the SF-23 performs.
 In the days of unlimited testing, the British-based teams had a big advantage at this track, but that’s no longer the case.
 Indeed, last year Carlos secured his first ever Formula 1 win here and Charles has come close on a few occasions, listing Silverstone as one of his favourite permanent circuits.
 Both drivers, along with the whole team, will be doing their utmost to take the fight to our opponents who naturally will be keen to shine at home".